arihanth26/OOS-Product-Recommendation/docs/index.md

 ### Gaussian Mixture Model (GMM) via Maximum Likelihood Estimation (MLE):

 We cluster items using a **K-component GMM** (a probabilistic clustering model that assigns each item a soft membership over components) fitted with **expectation–maximization, EM** (an iterative procedure that alternates between computing posterior memberships and re-estimating parameters).
-We initialize with k-means++ or small randomized $1/K$ responsibilities and keep three restarts to reduce sensitivity to local optima.
-The number of components $K$ is selected using Bayesian/Akaike criteria (BIC/AIC) and cluster stability.
+We initialize with k-means++ or small randomized 1/K responsibilities and keep three restarts to reduce sensitivity to local optima.
+The number of components K is selected using Bayesian/Akaike criteria (BIC/AIC) and cluster stability.
 This baseline provides well-calibrated posterior responsibilities that become strong, low-leakage features for ranking.

 ### 3.3 GMM Implementation